Governance — 2023–2026

 Congregations also have the ability to submit overtures, or proposals of the convention to act in some matter; to make nominations for President, vice-presidents, Secretary, and boards and commissions of the Synod; and to participate, through their or their parishes’ voters, directly in the election of the President of the Synod.

-Actions your congregation can take to participate in the Synod convention:
+Actions your congregation can take in advance to participate in the Synod convention:

 4A.
 Designating Pastoral and Lay Presidential Voters